ashikkumar23/jira-github-integration/README.md

 ## 🚀 How It Works
 1. When you add the `bug` label to a GitHub issue, the workflow is triggered.
+2. The workflow uses the [Atlassian Jira Login Action](https://github.com/atlassian/gajira-login) to login to Jira.
-2. The workflow uses the [Atlassian Jira GitHub Action](https://github.com/marketplace/actions/jira-create-issue) to create a bug ticket in Jira.
+3. The workflow uses the [Atlassian Jira Create Action](https://github.com/atlassian/gajira-create) to create a bug ticket in Jira.
-3. The issue details (title, description, reporter, and URL) are mapped to the Jira ticket.
+4. The issue details (title, description, reporter, and URL) are mapped to the Jira ticket.

 ---